 Topics of particular interest include (but are not limited to):

 The purpose of this workshop is to provide a forum where cutting-edge research in the above topic can be shared with others in the community.
-As such, while we welcome full (10 page) papers as in previous years, we are now also soliciting short papers (4 pages max).
+As such, while we welcome full (10 page including references) papers as in previous years, we are now also soliciting short papers (4 pages max not including references).
 While both should conform to the list of topics below, short papers will be judged primarily on their interest to the community.
 As such, these may be position papers, initial results, open problems, software announcements, or interesting work that does not reach the level of a full-paper

 The 13th Workshop on High-Performance, Power-Aware Computing (HPPAC'17)